auriq/essentia_docs/source/tutorial/etl.rst

 The input specification defines all the input columns we have to work with.
 The goal of the process spec is to modify these data according to various rules.

-evlc
+eval
 ^^^^

-The ``-evlc`` switch allows users to overwrite or create entirely new columns based on some operation with existing columns or built-in variables.
+The ``-eval`` switch allows users to overwrite or create entirely new columns based on some operation with existing columns or built-in variables.
 The types of operations are broad, covering both string and numerical data.

 For example, if we want to merge our id, 'first' and 'last' name columns from the chemistry file to create a new column, we can do::

   aq_pp -f,+1 chemistry.csv -d i:id s:lastname s:firstname f:chem_mid s:chem_fin \
-        -evlc s:fullname 'ToS(id)+"-"+firstname+" "+lastname'
+        -eval s:fullname 'ToS(id)+"-"+firstname+" "+lastname'

   "id","lastname","firstname","chem_mid","chem_fin","fullname"
   1,"Dawson","Leona",76.5,"B-","1-Leona Dawson"